 Technology Used for Fish Farming in Canada

 To reduce the environmental impact of fish farming and especially salmon farming, research is being conducted to find alternatives to existing technologies.
-For the time being the marine net-pens are the only technology that dominates fish farming in Canada.
+For the time being, the marine net pens are the only technology that dominates fish farming in Canada.
 Culturing fish in a closed environment not only can help fish farmers to better control the rearing conditions but also improve the fish quality.
 Closed containment systems can reduce the environmental impact of the salmon farming industry’s current practices.
-Some of the advantages of these systems are reduced fish escapes, minimized predator interactions, reduced disease transmission, lower feed inputs, higher stocking densities, and improved waste management capabilities.
+Some advantages of these systems are reduced fish escapes, minimized predator interactions, reduced disease transmission, lower feed inputs, higher stocking densities, and improved waste management capabilities.

 Conventional net pen or cage system